KinopioIsAllIn/SpotFormer/README.md

 We will release the entire code after the paper has been accepted.

-Now we release the motion feature and the model of SpoT-GCN (Multi-Scale Spatio-Temporal Graph Convolutional Network for Facial Expression Spotting.
-FG 2024.
-Oral.)
+Now we release the motion feature and the model of SpoT-GCN

+Multi-Scale Spatio-Temporal Graph Convolutional Network for Facial Expression Spotting.
+FG 2024, Oral.

 The optical flow feature of the SAMM dataset can be downloaded from [baidunetdisk](https://pan.baidu.com/s/1GbAgqFqI8ReXd23cV4Tvpw?pwd=24ys).